corrode/corrode.github.io/content/blog/hardening-rust/index.md

 Even inside a minimal container, your process *still* has access to any file the container mounts.
 [Landlock](https://docs.kernel.org/userspace-api/landlock.html) is a Linux security module that lets a process restrict its own filesystem access.
-If your service is ever exploited, the attacker can only reach the files you explicitly allowed.
+If your service is ever exploited, the attacker can only reach the files you explicitly allowed. [^below]

+[^below]: This approach would have prevented a [vulnerability in Meta's `below` crate](https://security.opensuse.org/2025/03/12/below-world-writable-log-dir.html), a tool for recording and displaying system data like hardware utilization and cgroup information on Linux.

 ```rust
 use landlock::{